 - You can also cue your child by saying “lips together.”

 Articulation Games for M

 M is an earlier developing sound.
 Therefore, the games listed below are for younger children.
-Feel free to tweak them to meet the needs of your child.
+Tweak them to meet the needs of your child.
 Take turns with your child saying the desired words.
-It is important to practice hearing as well as saying the sound.
+It is important to practice hearing and saying the sound.

-- Mom - Say “mom” when you see a picture of mom in a book
+- Mom - Say “mom” when you see a picture of a mom in a book

-- More - Say “more" all day long when your child wants more food, blocks, etc..
+- More - Say “more” when your child wants more food, blocks, etc..

-- Mess - Play with Cheerios and say “mess” as dump the cheerios from a small bowl on to the table
+- Mess - Play with toys and say “mess” as you dump the cheerios from a small bowl on to the table

 - Hammer - Bang blocks with a toy hammer and say “hammer” with each turn

 - Tomato - Color tomatoes and say “tomato” when done

 - Lemon - Squeeze lemons to make lemonade, say “lemon” as you squeeze